hbz/lobid-resources/README.md

 [![Build No Status](https://github.com/hbz/lobid-resources/workflows/Build/badge.svg?branch=master)](https://github.com/hbz/lobid-resources/actions?query=branch%3Amaster)

+### Prerequisites:

-Prerequisites: Java 11, Maven 3; verify with `mvn -version`
+- Java 11, Maven 3; verify with `mvn -version`
+- sbt 1.8.2 or higher should work; verify with `sbt --version`
+- A working installation of [metafacture-core standalone application](https://github.com/metafacture/metafacture-core?tab=readme-ov-file#metafacture-as-a-stand-alone-application)

 Create and change into a folder where you want to store the projects: